UK Steel Forging Company

 What is Forging?

-The forging process involves re-shaping material into a pre-determined design by pressing a pre-heated material into a tool or die so that the material disperses and as the material cools, re-solidifies into the shape of the mould.
-The main advantage of hot forging as a production process is that it produces a stronger piece of steel compared to alternative measures such as casting.
+The main advantage of hot forging as a production process is that it produces a stronger piece of steel when compared to cold forging and alternative metal manufacturing methods like casting.
 It is one of the world’s oldest known metalwork processes dating back to at least 4000 BC to produce hand tools and weapons.

 There are many different types of hot forging, including: